NikkyWay/heraccess-website/README.md

 ## 🧩 Figma Design
 The project is being implemented according to the official Figma design provided by the HerAccess design team.
-(Will add the link once the designer sends it.)

 ---